MetalBlockchain/metal-docs/docs/quickstart/blockchain-flow.md

 ## Consensus Engine

 Consensus is defined as getting a group of distributed systems to agree on an outcome.
-In the case of the Metal network, consensus is achieved when validators are in agreement with the state of the blockchain.
+In the case of the Metal Blockchain network, consensus is achieved when validators are in agreement with the state of the blockchain.
 The novel consensus algorithm is documented [here](/overview/getting-started/avalanche-consensus.md).
 There are two main consensus algorithms: Avalanche and